Code-Institute-Submissions/nikolmichaelidou-Python-Project_JulyResub/README.md

 - Still in the "Settings", navigate to Buildpacks and add buildpacks for Python and NodeJS.
 They have to be in order, Python first, then NodeJS.
 - Go to "Deploy".
 Scroll down and set Deployment Method to GitHub.
 Once GitHub is chosen, find your repository and connect it to Heroku.
 - Scroll down to Manual Deploy, make sure the "main" branch is selected and click "Deploy Branch".
-- The deployed app can be found here.
+- The deployed app can be found here <https://battleshipci.herokuapp.com/>

 ## Credit